Some speedlight reviews are linked on this sites main page.

 But today, we have several inexpensive Chinese flashes that offer full features for the same low price range.
 See the Review Links here at page bottom.

-Flashes at Amazon - Fewer sort options, but can sort by flash brand or by lowest price, etc. Prices are good, model selection is good, but the descriptions are skimpy.
+Speedlight+flash+at+Amazon - Can sort by flash brand or by lowest price, etc. Prices are good, model selection is good, but the descriptions are skimpy.
 Amazon does have Yongnuo and Neewer flashes, which have become rather popular, because they are inexpensive.
 Read online reviews.
-(I have Nikon speedlights, and only recently bought a Yongnuo flash, and have learned to spell and appreciate it).
+(I have Nikon speedlights, and recently bought a Yongnuo flash, and have learned to spell and appreciate it).

 Just saying though, we spend hundreds on a fancy modern DSLR, which can do impressive TTL flash things, and it seems a shame to hang on to an obsolete old flash that cannot do any of it.
-But manual flash can still work, and does have its own virtues.
+But manual flash can still work, and does have its own virtues, especially in the studio.

-For fill flash outdoors in bright sun, camera P mode is the place to start, and the Nikon TTL BL system can do balanced fill flash automatically.
-Fill flash can make a huge difference for picture of people in bright sun.
+For fill flash outdoors in bright sun, camera P mode is the place to start.
+That will meter the ambient sun and will set aperture and shutter speed for it, and the Nikon TTL BL system can do balanced fill flash automatically.
+Using fill flash can make a huge difference for dark shadows on pictures of people in bright sun.

 Indoor Direct Flash - Assuming a subject at about eight feet.
 ISO 100 and maybe f/8 aperture.
 Maybe f/5.6 for a lower powered flash, maybe f/4 for the cameras internal flash.
 Low ISO.

 In all cases above, correct the results as necessary (as seen on camera rear LCD and/or histogram), adjusting Flash Compensation (TTL) or adjusting Power Level (Manual), and shoot again.
-If the Ready LED flashes three times immediately after the shot, that is the warning that the flash had insufficient flash power for the situation, and you should set wider aperture, and/or higher ISO, and/or move to a closer subject distance, or get a larger flash.
+If the Nikon Ready LED flashes three times immediately after the shot, that is the warning that the flash had insufficient flash power for the situation, and you should set wider aperture, and/or higher ISO, and/or move to a closer subject distance, or get a larger flash.
+If picture is too bright, turn the flash power down, or vice versa.
 Make it be perfect.
-First time will seem difficult, but a little experience makes it real easy real soon.
+First time will seem difficult, but a little experience makes it real easy real soon (often is about the same as last time in same situation).
 Simply adjusting poor results as seen needed is the easy way to get perfect results.

-Ten foot ceilings need more power.
-These next are vague numbers with ifs and buts which depend on distance and zoom, but I'd say standing under a normal 10 foot white ceiling, Maximum level that works at (about) f/5.6 is: SB-800 ISO 200, SB-700 ISO 400, or SB-400 ISO 800.
+Ten foot ceilings need more power or ISO.
+These next are vague numbers with ifs and buts which depend on distance and zoom, but I'd say standing under a normal 10 foot white ceiling, Maximum level that works well at (about) f/5.6 is: Nikon SB-800 ISO 200, SB-700 ISO 400, or SB-400 ISO 800.
+The problem with ISO too high is that it hurts white balance by increasing the orange incandescent or green fluorescent room lights too.
 But skating on the edge at maximum power is an iffy risk for TTL automation, and instead, a little more ISO should usually be comfortable there, allowing safety factor when moving around, and faster recycle.
 The numbers assume you and subject are standing.
 If sitting on the floor with the kids, the ceilings are a lot higher.

 Twelve foot commercial ceilings need all the power you can get (SB-800, ISO 400, f/4).
 (And a f/2.8 lens likely performs better at f/4 than a f/4 lens).